-A listing on the JSE may be just what your company needs to take it to the next level, whether this entails accessing capital for growth, profile building or realising investment for its shareholders.
+A listing on the JSE may be just what your company needs to take it to the next level, whether this entails accessing capital for growth, profile building or realising investment

 The JSE ended 2017 with 21 new listings with a total IPO capital raised of R24bn, this is double the capital raised from the previous year.
 While the number of new listings is obviously closely tied to economic conditions, the decision to list should meet the long-term objectives of the firm rather than only benefiting from a day’s buoyant conditions.